Blog

 Babbel

-Babbel is a subscription-based app that focuses on practical conversation skills through bite-sized lessons (10-15 minutes each).
+Babbel is a subscription-based app that focuses on practical conversation skills through bite-sized lessons (10 to 15 minutes each).

 Course structure: Lessons organized by topic and level, with a focus on real-world dialogues.
 Each lesson includes listening, reading, writing, and speaking exercises.
 Babbel uses spaced repetition to reinforce vocabulary over time.